Skip to main content

 Open interceptor in a new tab.

-Remove the selected interceptor from the model's configuration.
+Remove the selected interceptor from the app's configuration.

 Add